Answers to some of your questions about the four student halls of residence.

-If you wish to smoke, cigarette bins are provided outside the building but within the secure perimeter of the complex.
+If you wish to smoke, cigarette bins are usually provided outside the building but within the secure perimeter of the complex.

 You can leave your accommodation at any time.
-BUT whenever you leave, you are still liable for the full amount of rent for the full period of your lease.
-This is unless you can make an arrangement for another suitable student to take over your lease.
+BUT whenever you leave, you may be liable for the full amount of rent for the full period of your lease.
+It depends on the terms of your contract.

 All windows have restricted opening for security and safety reasons.

-Yes, and it is free of charge.
+Yes, usually, and it is free of charge.
 Check on the website of the hall you've chosen for full details.

 Yes, the onsite management office in your hall will be able to resolve any maintenance issues you may have.
 They also often have a 24-hour emergency service for any out of hours emergency issues.